 This data tool provides information about blind and partially sighted people and those at risk of sight loss at a local level throughout the UK.

 The RNIB’s Sight Loss Data Tool is the UK’s biggest collection of eye health datasets.
-The product collates a wide range of publically available datasets and allows users to view local area data easily in one of three different automated reports.
-The full report tells a tailored story about the local area; custom tables allow users to compare data for up to ten national or local areas; and the benchmarking report shows users how local areas compare to their region and nation, across a set of key indicators.
+It collates a wide range of publically available datasets and allows users to view local area data easily in one of three different automated reports.

-The Sight Loss Data Tool was downloaded approximately 4,000 times in 2015.
-It is a vital evidence source for a wide range of organisations in the sight loss sector and supports activities such as campaigning, service improvement and securing funding.
+The Sight Loss Data Tool was downloaded by 4,500 unique users in 2016/17.
+It is a vital evidence source for a wide range of organisations in the sight loss sector and supports work in across all elements of the sector including campaigning, service improvement and fundraising.